Murder of Egor Sviridov: 11 December

-Early in the day almost 10,000 people came to the Vodny Stadion (Moscow Metro) station and from there preceded to Kronshtadt Boulevard, where Egor Sviridov was killed, to lay down flowers and light candles.
+Early in the day almost 10,000 people came to the Vodny Stadion (Moscow Metro) station and from there proceeded to Kronshtadt Boulevard, where Egor Sviridov was killed, to lay down flowers and light candles.

 Around 15:00 the crowd started gathering at the Manezhnaya Square, including members of several nationalistic organizations, soon becoming over 5.5 thousand strong.
 Sources indicate that as many as 50,000 people could have gathered.

 As OMON forces tried to control the situation, some protesters tried to breach the cordon on their way to Biblioteka Imeni Lenina, resulting in fights between the parties.
 The angry crowd on the way attacked passers-by of non-Slavic ethnicity.
 As OMON forces started dispersing the crowd, hostilities escalated, and both sides sustained casualties.
 A total of some 65 people were arrested, and 29 hospitalized.
-Three members of a nazbol (far-right) group, the Other Russia party (formerly linked to Putin through Dugin), were imprisoned for organizing the riot.
+Three members of a National Bolshevik group, the Other Russia party (formerly linked to Putin through Dugin), were imprisoned for organizing the riot.
 Human rights groups have expressed concern that this is a case of selective prosecution.